paidy/interview/README.md

 # Paidy Take-Home Coding Exercises

 ## What to expect?
-We expect that the amount of effort to do any of these exercises is in the range of about 4-6 hours of actual work.
-We also understand that your time is valuable, and in anyone's busy schedule that constitutes a fairly substantial chunk of time, so we really appreciate any effort you put in to helping us build a solid team.
+We understand that your time is valuable, and in anyone's busy schedule solving these exercises may constitute a fairly substantial chunk of time, so we really appreciate any effort you put in to helping us build a solid team.

 ## What we are looking for?
 **Keep it simple**.
-Really.
-4-6 hours isn't a lot of time and we really don't want you spending too much more time on it than that.
+Read the requirements and restrictions carefully and focus on solving the problem.

 **Treat it like production code**.
 That is, develop your software in the same way that you would for any code that is intended to be deployed to production.
 These may be toy exercises, but we really would like to get an idea of how you build code on a day-to-day basis.